Dr. Steiner's Therapy Services

 Relationships determine the quality of life!

 Therapy can open new doors, make room for deeper connections with others and help you learn new ways to enjoy a more satisfying life.
 I believe deeply in the healing power of therapy, and feel fortunate to help people make changes that bring them more connction, comfort and joy.

 For 30 years I have successfully helped adults feel better about themselves and their relationships.
 I supervise, train and provide consultation to therapists, and believe in the healing power of groups.

 My approach is heavily influenced by my belief in the importance of loving kindness and compassion, not only for others, but for oneself.

-I offer individual, couples, and group psychotherapy for adults.
+I offer individual, couples, and group psychotherapy for adults, as well as consultations to therapists and individuals.
 These pages describe my approach to individual psychotherapy, couples psychotherapy and group psychotherapy in greater detail.
 When possible, the combination of group psychotherapy and group is the ideal way to maximize the benefit of being in therapy.
 If you are unfamiliar with the power of group psychotherapy, read this short article, The Healing Power of Groups.

 I draw on a variety of theoretical approaches and techniques, depending on the type and needs of each individual.
 My primary approach is psychodynamic, with control mastery and systems theory, all of which focus on individuals' strengths, the influence of their childhood experiences, culture, problem solving skills, and motivation to change old patterns.
 It is important to understand the major influences in each individual's life and to focus on how their personal history and past relationships affect their current life and choices.